An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 Michael: My hope is that testing will be recognized as a key set of skills that pervades all of software development, and that more developers, designers, and business people will take on those skills.

-Another strand is about how you tested the product; how you set it up; how you operated it; how and what you looked for and where you looked.
-It’s about how you recognized problems when you noticed them; the oracles that you applied.
-It’s also about coverage; what you have tested so far.
-And it’s also about what you haven’t covered; important testing that you haven’t done, or that you might not do at all, unless things change.
+Another strand is about how you tested the product; how you set it up; how you operated it; how and what you looked for and where you looked; how you recognized problems when you noticed them as well as the oracles that you applied.
+It’s also about coverage: what you have tested so far; what you haven’t covered; important testing that you haven’t done, or that you might not do at all, unless things change.

-Yet another strand is about the quality of the testing; why it’s the best testing you could have done under the circumstance—or how it might not have been.
-It’s also about what has made—or is making— testing harder or slower.
-It’s about the testability of the product—because a product that doesn’t have testability features is harder and slower to test.
-And it’s about what you might need and what you recommend to make testing go more quickly, more deeply, more effectively.
+Yet another strand is about the quality of the testing; why it’s the best testing you could have done under the circumstances or how it might not have been.
+It’s about what has made or is making testing harder or slower as well as the testability of the product because a product that doesn’t have testability features is harder and slower to test.
+It’s also about what you might need and what you recommend to make testing go more quickly, more deeply and more effectively.

 A bonus question #10: If there is one skill aspiring and practicing testers should focus on, what would it be?